Michael-Wester/tabtools/localisation/README.md

 # TabTools localisation sources

 This directory is the source of truth for user-facing translation text.
-English is represented by `locales/en.json`; `en-GB.json` is the explicit British-English store and website variant.
+English is represented by `locales/en.json`; the website uses it as the single English fallback.
 The locale registry in `registry.json` maps canonical language tags to the WebExtensions directory, website URL, hreflang value, and each store's listing code.